 Explore a multicultural food truck fleet with this rhyming board book chock full of flaps.
 The food featured in this book is more typical of each cuisine, rather than gourmet fusion which is trendy now in food trucks.
 Still, this is what toddlers and preschools will relate to. [board book, ages 2 and up]

-Cookie Monster’s Foodie Truck: A Sesame Street ® Celebration of Food by Heather E. Schwartz
+Cookie Monster’s Foodie Truck (Sesame Street) by Heather E. Schwartz

 Chef Roy Choi and the Street Food Remix by Jacqueline Briggs Martin